RenewalRate.ca

 By Omar M.S.
 Hamed, founder, O.MS.H Media Inc., Ancaster ON.
 Published April 28, 2026.
 The Interest Rate Differential, decoded.
 With a working calculator, lender-by-lender methodology, and worked examples for the 2026 rising-rate cycle.

+If you have a fixed-rate Canadian mortgage and you are considering breaking it before maturity, the Interest Rate Differential is the number you need to understand before anything else.
 Two things to know up front, both verified against lender standard charge terms and against the Financial Consumer Agency of Canada's published guidance.

 IRD only produces a meaningful penalty when the comparison rate the lender uses is materially below your contract rate.
 That condition is met in falling-rate cycles, when you locked at a high rate and rates have since fallen.
 The lender claws back the spread between what you committed to pay and what they could re-lend the money at today.